-Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico
+Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico [Opinion]

 Trump GM Tweet Precursors

 It’s not like Trump hasn’t done this kind of thing before.
-As reported by CNN, Trump supposedly convinced the Carrier Corporation to – seemingly – keep some of the jobs in the United States it was otherwise going to be sending overseas.
-As it turned out though, all of the tax breaks that Carrier received will be used to automate the factory in question – so almost none of the jobs will be saved and the government will actually be subsidizing Carrier’s automation scheme.
+As reported by CNN, Trump supposedly convinced the Carrier Corporation to seemingly keep some of the jobs in the United States it was otherwise going to send overseas.
+As it turned out, though, all of the tax breaks that Carrier received will be used to automate the factory in question – so almost none of the jobs will be saved and the government will actually subsidize Carrier’s automation scheme.

 More recently, Trump appeared to have successfully bullied Ford Motor Company out of a plan to establish a new $1.6 billion manufacturing facility in Mexico.
 While this “success” may or may not be attributable to Trump – and may or may not help the United States hold on to jobs in the short run – it runs contrary to everything Republicans claim they have ever believed in regarding free trade and a free market economy.